Healthcare Administration

 Health Unit Coordinator

-Health unit coordinators work behind the scenes in hospitals, clinics, outpatient clinics, and care facilities to ensure patients have everything they need during their stay at the facility.
+Health unit coordinators work behind the scenes in hospitals, clinics, outpatient clinics, and care facilities to ensure patients have everything they need during their stay.
+Duties for health unit coordinators include preparing a hospital room for a patient, ordering supplies as needed, coordinating medical procedures, and supervising the stay.

 Healthcare Compliance Officer